ChickenNuggers/ChickenNuggers.github.io/index.md

 I'm an open source developer who works on projects when I find them beneficial to myself, such as when I'm using the software or I'm paid to contribute.
-I've adopted a policy that I'm not required to collaborate on someone out of my own free will, but if you find a way to make me interested, I'll gladly contribute to any project.
+I've adopted a policy that I am not required to collaborate with someone against my free will, but if you find a way to make me interested, I'll gladly contribute to any project.